 Wendy Davis is a Democrat running for governor in Texas that supports the right to openly carry firearms- at least the right to carry for some Texans.
 If the truth be known, the state senator from Texas, who became famous as a champion for abortion rights in the Texas legislature, probably has views about firearms that are like most others in her party.
 Continue reading “Finland’s Winter War & the Second Amendment”

-German philosophers like Hegel and Friedrich Nietzsche are not high on the reading lists of most Americans.
+German Philosophy.
+Academic thinkers like Hegel and Friedrich Nietzsche are not high on the reading lists of most Americans.
 Nevertheless, the outdated academic relics of old and jaded European culture continue to impact American law and culture in ways that most of us rarely consider.
 The 1924 murder case of Leopold & Loeb and recent mass shootings like Columbine and the Arapahoe High School shooting may actually stem from the theories of Hegel, Existentialism and other philospohical deceptions embraced by academia in the U.S. over the last 100 years.
 Continue reading “Leopold, Loeb, Active Shooters, Modern Man & Superman”

 It was 1968 and Soviet tanks rolled into Czechoslovakia to crush the “Prague spring”.
 Angela Davis joined the Communist Party.
 She was soon fired from UCLA because of her membership in the Communist Party.
 A First Amendment court battle forced UCLA to rehire her.